2022 UCI Anti-Cancer Challenge raises record $1 million for promising cancer research

 Irvine, Calif. — More than 3,000 participants, donors and supporters who joined the 2022 UCI Anti-Cancer Challenge on Oct.
 8 helped raise $1 million for innovative cancer research.

 All proceeds will support promising cancer pilot projects and early-phase clinical trials at the UCI Health Chao Family Comprehensive Cancer Center, the only NCI-designated comprehensive cancer center based in Orange County.
 Through a special partnership with Children's Health of Orange County (CHOC), a portion of the funds will be dedicated to pediatric cancer research.

 The record-breaking fundraiser greatly exceeded the peer-to-peer campaign total for 2021.
 In the previous five years of the annual ride, run and walk event, UCI Anti-Cancer Challenge participants had raised a total of $2.6 million for cancer research, which helped to jumpstart research that has garnered an additional $21.9 million in extramural grants awarded to UCI investigators.

-“I am grateful for the overwhelming support we’ve received from our participants, donors and sponsors this year,” said Richard A. Van Etten, MD, PhD, UCI Health Chao Family Comprehensive Cancer Center director and UCI Anti-Cancer Challenge founder.
+“I am grateful for the overwhelming support we’ve received from our participants, donors and sponsors this year,” said Richard A. Van Etten, MD, PhD, the cancer center's director and UCI Anti-Cancer Challenge founder.
 “The support of our community and collaboration between more than 200 UCI researchers working tirelessly to conduct promising cancer research propels us closer toward our goal of preventing, treating and curing all forms of the disease.”

-UCI Anti-Cancer Challenge sponsors underwrite event costs, ensuring that 100% of the funds raised by participants goes directly toward the cause.
-This year’s sponsors included LA Fitness, Club Studio, Kay Family Foundation, Hensel Phelps, KTLA, Anaheim Ducks, Dunkin’, Standard Drywall, Enclos, GSK, Bristol Meyers Squibb and Helio Genomics.
+Event costs are underwritten by sponsors, ensuring that 100% of the funds raised by participants goes directly toward the cause.
+This year’s sponsors included LA Fitness, Club Studio, the Kay Family Foundation, Hensel Phelps, KTLA, the Anaheim Ducks, Dunkin’, Standard Drywall, Enclos, GSK, Bristol Meyers Squibb and Helio Genomics.

 Held in person at Aldrich Park on the university campus in Irvine for the first time since 2019, riders arrived at 6 a.m. to prepare for the 14-, 35-, 60- and 100-mile bike routes.
-Each group was welcomed by UCI leadership including Van Etten, Michael J. Stamos, MD, dean of the UCI School of Medicine, and Chad Lefteris, CEO of UCI Health.
+Each group was welcomed by UCI leadership including Van Etten, Michael J. Stamos, MD, dean of the UCI School of Medicine, and UCI Health CEO Chad Lefteris.

 At the start of the 5K and 10K run/walks, country recording artist Rick Monroe sang the national anthem.
 He was joined by KTLA reporter and Orange County bureau chief Chip Yost, who served as emcee for the 2022 UCI Anti-Cancer Challenge opening ceremony.

-The event also included a family-friendly festival hosted by UCI Health, where the representatives of the UCI Alpha Clinic, the Gavin Herbert Eye Institute, the Susan Samueli Integrative Health Institute and the UCI Health Digestive Health Institute connected with participants and shared information about their services.
+The event also included a family-oriented festival hosted by UCI Health, where representatives of the UCI Alpha Clinic, the Gavin Herbert Eye Institute, the Susan Samueli Integrative Health Institute and the Digestive Health Institute connected with participants and shared information about their services.

-Following the activities, Andrew Edwards, founder and owner of the Anaheim Hills Saddle Club, was honored along with UCI Health urologic cancer surgeon, Thomas Ahlering, MD, during the awards ceremony for their dedication and support of cancer research.
+During an awards ceremony following the activities, Andrew Edwards, founder and owner of the Anaheim Hills Saddle Club, was honored along with Dr. Thomas Ahlering, a UCI Health urologic cancer surgeon, for their dedication and support of cancer research.

-Jennifer Sarrail, executive director of the UCI Anti-Cancer, expressed gratitude for the overwhelming support of the community.
+Jennifer Sarrail, executive director of the UCI Anti-Cancer Challenge, expressed gratitude for the overwhelming community support.

-“We are grateful to each and every person who joined us for this year’s event, and we would like to especially highlight our Partners in Research for their generosity and support,” Sarrail said.
+“We are grateful to each and every person who joined us for this year’s event, and we would like to especially highlight our Partners in Research for their generosity and support,” she said.

 UCI Anti-Cancer Challenge Partners in Research are individuals, teams and corporations that raise or donate $50,000 or more.
 This year’s Partners in Research include Team Benjamin & Wagner, Team Grandma Marcia, Monster Energy Cares, Lynn Capouya, Team Michelle & friends and Hensel Phelps.

-With the $1 million raised this year, the UCI Anti-Cancer Challenge funds will continue to support new projects that help investigators generate crucial preliminary findings that can lead to the next breakthroughs in cancer treatment, like a new molecular compound that can block the spread of melanoma created in the lab of UCI Health physician-scientist Anand K. Ganesan, MD, PhD.
+With the $1 million raised this year, the UCI Anti-Cancer Challenge funds will continue to support new projects that help investigators generate crucial preliminary findings that can lead to new breakthroughs in cancer treatment, like a new molecular compound that can block the spread of melanoma created in the lab of UCI Health physician-scientist Anand K. Ganesan, MD, PhD.

 The UCI Anti-Cancer Challenge is a community movement and annual ride, run and walk event to raise awareness and funds for cancer research at the UCI Health Chao Family Comprehensive Cancer Center and its pediatric cancer partner, CHOC.
-One hundred percent of the dollars raised by participants goes to promising cancer research.
+Every penny raised by participants goes to promising cancer research.
 For more information, visit www.anti-cancerchallenge.org.